javeke/javeke-ws/README.md

 This is a web service that will be used for my regularly used services and automated tasks.

+This microservice exposes a Date API, a Food API and a Web Socket API for communicating IoT devices.
+This Web Socket API allows for realtime communication with IoT devices by sending control signals to and receiving data signals from the devices.

 ## Docker Install

 This is project has been dockerized and the package is stored on Docker Hub